matthieunoel/Clients-API/README.md

   ```

 - GET "/getTokenValidity" (Params: token(string)): Give you the validity and the death date of a token.
-  The response should looks like :
+  The response should looks like (deathDate is a UTC date):

   ```json
   {